 Prison Violence

 Prisons are violent places.
 People in lower security levels have less to worry about in this regard, while the medium and higher security levels tend to experience a higher percentage of violence.
-Bullying, coercion, and intimidation backed by the threat of physical violence are the most common.

 Individuals and groups use these tactics to assert dominance.
 Usually, it does not go further than the intimidation stage, but there are exceptions, and fights often occur.
 Informants, child sex offenders, and other vulnerable populations such as LGTB prisoners have a much more challenging road.

 You should reply to physical threats with verbal force and movement.
 Use a stern, “Get the fuck away from me,” and walk away.
 Keep it moving.
 This lets people know you don’t want to fight, but you will if you have to.
 The same goes for unwanted sexual advances.
-These situations are most common in the first few months of a stay until you mesh into prison culture and a particular group.

-If you are forced to fight for purposes of self-defense, react quickly and powerfully.
+If you are forced to fight for self-defense, react quickly and powerfully.
 Don’t expect help from others or guards, as it typically doesn’t arrive.
 It is almost always better to fight and be caught than to tell the guards about another prisoner.

 Only a feeling that your life is in immediate danger should lead you to speak with guards, and even then, never give names.
 Also, be prepared that going to the guards will likely land you in the SHU or get you transferred.